Dr. Donald E. Jackson - DVM 1951

 Kansas Veterinary Medical Association 2007

-Dr. Donald E. Jackson, Wichita, Kan., is being honored with a 2007 Alumni Recognition Award by the Kansas State University College of Veterinary Medicine and its Veterinary Medical Alumni Association.
+Dr. Donald E. Jackson, Wichita, Kan., was honored with a 2007 Alumni Recognition Award by the Kansas State University College of Veterinary Medicine and its Veterinary Medical Alumni Association.
 The award is for Dr. Jackson’s time and effort devoted to advancing veterinary medicine and being an exemplary role model.
-He will receive the award at the Kansas Veterinary Medical Association’s (KVMA) Gala Brunch on Jan.
-21 in Wichita.
+He received the award at the Kansas Veterinary Medical Association’s (KVMA) Gala Brunch on Jan.
+21, 2007 in Wichita.

 Growing up as a black male in segregated Kansas City, Dr. Jackson made it his goal to become a credible black professional.
 At the time, most black professionals were either teachers or ministers, neither of which Dr. Jackson was interested in.
 His aunt suggested he find a profession where he could work for himself rather than working for someone else.
 He had met a few black veterinarians in Kansas City, so he decided to pursue a veterinary education and open his own practice.

 After being trained as a B-25 bomber pilot at Tuskegee University, Dr. Jackson attended Kansas State University where he received his doctor of veterinary medicine degree in 1951.

 After graduating, Dr. Jackson was employed at Dr. Bronson’s Dog and Cat Hospital in Wichita for six years.
 In 1957, Dr. Jackson was able to achieve his goal of running his own business when he opened his All Pets Clinic in Wichita.
 He treated small animals for more than 40 years, until retiring in 2001.